denysdovhan/smart-home/docs/index.md

 1. **To keep track of growing my smart home.** To maintain an understanding of how things are working.
 2. **To help other enthusiasts inspire.** People often ask about my smart home setup.
 Now I can give them a link to this documentation, instead of explaining everything once again.

+## Limitations

+I'm renting my apartment.
+My landlord handles fixing stuff in my home, covering all the expenses.
+The only downside is that I can't change anything in my home.

+I can't disassemble anything and use custom switches or sockets.
+It means I can't change only easily accessible parts, like bulbs.

 ## Future Plans

 In the nearest future, my main focuses are: